thomasmaurel/rest_api_demo/README.md

 * https://localhost:8889/api/

 Bonus points for:
 - Automating the running of the tests.
+You can use python or any other language or tool you are familiar with.
+If we need to install something to run your tests, please provide instructions.